KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

             ....
     ```

-1. Plug in the created `ClusterImageTemplate` after the scan step in the newly created supply chain.
-   The following example shows where to plug in the policy template in the supply chain.
+1. Create a new supply chain `custom-supply-chain.yaml` following the [authoring supply chain docs](../scc/authoring-supply-chains.hbs.md).
+   The vulnerability data that the policy step queries MDS for is generated by the scan step.
+Therefore the policy
+   step should be _after_ the scan step and should take the image produced by the scan step as input image.
+   Any step that needs an image as an input can be placed after the policy step.

     ```yaml
     ---